 What is Za’atar?

-The flavor of za’atar can be described as a combination of tangy, herbal, earthy, lemony, and nutty.
+A versatile seasoning blend, the flavor of za’atar can be described as a combination of tangy, herbal, earthy, lemony, and nutty.

 Two varieties of za’atar are green za’atar and red za’atar, the primary difference being the ratio of green herbs to the red sumac.
 I have encountered green za’atar far more often than the red variety in my travels and I also its balanced flavor more.